 Key Components of Effective Project Management

-A key component of our project management services is our commitment to ensuring our clients’ projects meet all established targets.
+A key component of effective project management services is the commitment to ensuring your projects meet all established targets.
 These targets include finishing on time and spending within the budget.

 1. Preliminary Planning